hyperledgerkochi/KOBDevOps/README.md

-# Setting up dev environment
+# Setting up dev environment for KochiOrgBook Project

 Steps s
 * Use 64 bit <a href="https://ubuntu.com/download/desktop/thank-you?version=18.04.3&architecture=amd64">Ubuntu 18.04 ISO</a> Distribution
 * Use <a href="https://download.virtualbox.org/virtualbox/6.0.14/VirtualBox-6.0.14-133895-Win.exe">VirtualBox </a> as Hypervisor
 * Once Ubuntu 18.04 is turned on, install <a href="https://github.com/EtricKombat/KOBDevOps/wiki/1.Manuel-Steps-to-setup-KOB">git </a>  in your system

-## Clone this repo :
+* Clone this repo :

         git clone https://github.com/EtricKombat/KOBDevOps.git and try out the shell commands listed at the bottom of this page